MicroEJ/docs/PlatformDeveloperGuide/uiImageLoader.rst

 Configuration File
 ------------------

 Like internal resources, the Image Generator uses a :ref:`configuration file <section_image_generator_conffile>` (also called the "list file") for describing images that need to be processed.
-The list file must be specified in the MicroEJ Application launcher (see :ref:`application_options`).
+The list file must be specified in the application launcher (see :ref:`application_options`).
 However, all the files in the application classpath with the suffix ``.imagesext.list`` are automatically parsed by the Image Generator tool.

 Process
 -------